Optimal witnessing of the quantum Fisher information with few measurements: Many-particle experiments

-\FIGL{fig:dicke-squeezing} shows the results for $N=6$ particles for symmetric states for which \be \exs{W_1+W_2+W_3}=\tfrac{N}{2}(\tfrac{N}{2}+1)=:\mathcal{J}_N. \ee It can be seen that the lower bound on quantum Fisher information is the largest for $\exs{J_z^2}=0.$ It reaches the value corresponding to the ideal Dicke state, $N(N+2)/2=24.$ It is remarkable that the state is also useful for metrology if $\exs{J_z^2}$ is very large.
-In this case $\exs{J_x^2}$ and $\exs{J_y^2}$ are smaller than $\exs{J_z^2},$ and this cigar shape uncertainty ellipse can be used for metrology.

-After discussing a small system, we will consider an experiment creating Dicke states in Bose-Einstein condensates of cold atoms \cite{Lucke2014Detecting}.
-In the following, we will get a rough estimate on the quantum Fisher information using scaling ideas.
-The experimental data are $N=7900, \exs{J_z^2}_N=112\pm 31, \ex{J_x^2}_N=\ex{J_y^2}_N=6\times10^6\pm 0.6\times 10^6$ \cite{Apellaniz2015Verifying}.

-As in the previous section, we compute the bound for quantum Fisher information for an increasing system size $N'.$ However, now we will not be able to do the calculation for the experimental particle number, and we will use extrapolation from the results obtained for smaller particle numbers.
+We now give the details for the calculations described in \SEC{sec:dickeexp_large}.
+As in \APPENDIX{sec:spinsq_exp_appendix}, we compute the bound for quantum Fisher information for an increasing system size $N'$.
+However, now we are not able to do the calculation for the experimental particle number, and we use extrapolation from the results obtained for smaller particle numbers.